A resource to help guide your Group in planning your approach to providing digital services and IT Support

 - Email: Set up email for all adults in the family if they don’t already have one.

-- Look out for scams online: Tell them to beware of scams or phishing emails.
-Driving license scam as an example.
+- Look out for scams online: explain how we all should beware of scams or phishing emails.
 A good rule will be if someone is asking for money or personal info outside of a payment transaction, get in touch with a Group member to check.

 The above points may require some repetition and practice when the family first arrives but with practice and clear boundaries, the family will build confidence and learn new skills that will help them access more services online.

 IT support via remote access